 When was the last time someone told you, “You just have to watch this movie, it will help you get better at your job?”

-Allow us to do that for the benefit of your team’s sales motivation (We wish someone would do it for us).
+Allow us to do that to benefit your team’s business motivation (We wish someone would do it for us).

-Being in sales is challenging and stressful and, let’s be honest, can really get you down sometimes.
-Most companies have measures in place to keep salespeople motivated – right from monetary incentives to perks – but how do you motivate yourself daily?
+Being in sales is challenging and stressful and, let’s be honest, can get you down sometimes.
+Most companies have measures to keep salespeople motivated – from monetary incentives to perks – but how do you motivate yourself daily?

-The strongest salespersons are those who are intrinsically motivated and know how to key themselves up to perform at their best every day.
+The strongest salespersons are intrinsically motivated and know how to key themselves up to perform at their best every day.
 We’re going to help you meet that criterion.

-Here Are 10 Kick-Ass Movies That Can Boost Your Sales Motivation
+Here Are the Best Movies for Sales Motivation

 1. The Pursuit of Happyness